cgolden15/3d-print/BasicPrinting.md

 # Basic Printing:

 These pages will go over the basic steps needed to go from 3d model to physical object.
-Select your step from the side bar, They are in order as listed there.
+Select your step from the side bar, They are in order as listed.